 The theoretical models that underpin our analysis highlight the role of financial markets for financing investment.
-The agency cost models of Bernanke and Gertler (1989), Carlstrom and Fuerst (1997), and Bernanke, Gertler, and Gilchrist (1999) demonstrate that a decline in net worth or an increase in borrowing costs reduces the ability of entrepreneurs to finance investment by lowering their available collateral.
-Although we do not have monthly data on investment, durables goods sector output provides a good proxy for investment demand.
-We next examine whether financial market shocks have a greater effect on the durables goods sector than the non-durables good sector.
+The agency cost models of Bernanke and Gertler (1989), Carlstrom and Fuerst (1997), and Bernanke, Gertler, and Gilchrist (1999) demonstrate that a decline in net worth or an increase in borrowing costs reduces the ability of entrepreneurs to finance investment.
+Although we do not have monthly data on investment, durable goods sector output provides a good proxy for investment demand.
+Motivated by this reasoning, we examine whether financial market shocks have a greater effect on the durable goods sector than the nondurable goods sector.

-We collect new data for the employment and output of the durables and non-durables goods sectors from various Federal Reserve Bulletins.
+We collect new data on the employment and output of the durable and non-durable goods sectors from various Federal Reserve Bulletins.
 The Federal Reserve Bulletin of August 1940 presents data on industrial output obtained by aggregating output indices across industries.
 The Federal Reserve Bulletin of October 1938 presents a similar employment series.
-The data indicate that the durables good sector suffered greater declines during the Great Depression than the nondurables sector, with peak to trough declines of output and employment of about 77 and 57 percent, respectively.
-In comparison, the nondurables sector had peak to trough output and employment declines of about 34 and 32 percent, respectively.
+The data indicate that the durable goods sector suffered greater declines during the Great Depression than the nondurables sector, with peak-to-trough declines of output and employment of about 77 and 57 percent, respectively.
+In comparison, the nondurables sector had peak-to-trough output and employment declines of about 34 and 32 percent, respectively.

-VAR analyses on the durables good sector indicate that an adverse shock to a financial variable leads to peak employment and output declines of about 3 and 6 percent, respectively.
+VAR analyses on the durable goods sector indicate that an adverse shock to a financial variable leads to peak employment and output declines of about 3 and 6 percent, respectively.
 In comparison, the peak declines for the nondurables sector are all less than 2 percent.
-This suggests that financial market shocks have a much greater effect on the durables good sector than the non-durables sector, consistent with the investment-channel highlighted in the agency costs literature.4 These results are consistent with the arguments of Mishkin (1978) and Romer (1989) that declines in net worth exacerbated the Great Depression by lowering the consumption of durable goods by households.
+This suggests that financial market shocks have a much greater effect on the durable goods sector than the nondurable goods sector, consistent with the investment channel highlighted in the agency costs literature.
+However, it could also reflect the higher sensitivity of the durable goods sector to overall economic conditions.
+These results also support the arguments of Mishkin (1978) and Romer (1989) that declines in net worth exacerbated the Great Depression by lowering the consumption of durable goods by households.

-The data indicate that financial market conditions remained weak even while the broader economy was recovering strongly in 1933 and 34.
-The stock market declined from July 1933 to December 1934; the average credit spread over these this period was 3.3 percent, compared to 2.3 percent in the period leading up to July 1929; stock and bond issuance reached its lowest point in February 1933 and remained depressed until the spring of 1935.
+The data indicate that financial market conditions remained weak even while the broader economy was recovering strongly in 1933 and 1934.
+The stock market declined from July 1933 to December 1934; the average credit spread over this period was 3.3 percent, compared to 2.3 percent in the period leading up to July 1929; and stock and bond issuance reached its lowest point in February 1933 and remained depressed until the spring of 1935.
 These findings suggest that weakness in financial markets persisted well into the recovery.
-Combined with our previous results, this indicates that financial market weakness may have contributed to the slow recovery from the
+Combined with our previous results, this indicates that financial market weakness may have contributed to the slow recovery from the Great Depression, as highlighted by Cole and Ohanian (2004).